-Cryptocurrency does not exist in physical form and does not have a jointly recognized legal value; it can be exchanged peer - to - peer between two holders and conversion into current currency is not always admissible (currency closed in place of the bidirectional or convertible currency).
+Cryptocurrency does not exist in physical form and does not have a jointly recognized legal value; it can be exchanged peer-to-peer between two holders.
+Conversion into current currency is not always admissible (currency closed in place of the bidirectional or convertible currency).

 - the computer code that dictates the rules of the participation protocol;